jessievb/IDseq/README.md

 # move into the folder with R packages (any folder you like)
 cd ~/my-R-packages/

-# download the iSeq package using git
+# download the IDseq package using git
 git clone git@github.com:jessievb/IDseq.git
 ```

-#### Install/deploy i-Seq package in R
+#### Install/deploy IDseq package in R

 'Devtools' package also allows you to install a package from a local folder.
 Extra information on devtools package you can find [here](devtoolsinfo).

 - Start R
 - Make sure working directory = the package directory
-- Run documentation and installation of the iSeq package (only once needed)
+- Run documentation and installation of the IDseq package (only once needed)

 ```
-setwd(~/my-R-packages/iSeq/) # Make sure working directory = folder with R-package devtools::document() # to create documentation
+setwd(~/my-R-packages/IDseq/) # Make sure working directory = folder with R-package devtools::document() # to create documentation
 devtools::install() # install package
 ```